Digital Summer School:

 Episode 2: Does Physiological Complexity Kill Scalability?

-In this episode about industrial applications for complex, yet scalable in vitro models for drug discovery, the panelists discuss the importance of balancing experimental complexity and scalability, and how thoughtful engineering can ensure successful translation from academia to industry.
+In this summer school episode about industrial applications for complex, yet scalable 3D in vitro models for drug discovery, the panelists discuss the importance of balancing experimental complexity and scalability, and how thoughtful engineering can ensure successful translation from academia to industry.

 Panelists: Prof. Jaap den Toonder, Professor and Chair of the Microsystems section, Eindhoven University of Technology.
 Dr. Peter Loskill, Assistant Professor, Research Institute for Women’s Health, Eberhard Karls University Tübingen.
 Dr. Florian Fuchs, Senior Principle Scientist, Nuvisan Innovation Campus Berlin.
 Dr. Olivier Frey, Head of Platforms and Technologies, InSphero AG